wredan/video-stabilizer/README.md

 ## About

 This Video Stabilizer is designed to mitigate the shakiness and unintended movements in videos, making them smoother and more visually appealing.
-It utilizes a Three Step Search algorithm for motion estimation, Frame Position Smoothing to remove irregularities in motion, and Cropping to ensure the video frames are consistently sized.
-Additionally, Gaussian Filtering with Static Padding is employed to reduce edge effects on the motion signal, ensuring smoother transitions at the beginning and end of the video.
+It utilizes either a Three Step Search algorithm or Sparse Optical Flow for motion estimation, Frame Position Smoothing to remove irregularities in motion, and Cropping to ensure the video frames are consistently sized.
+Additionally, static padding is employed to reduce edge effects on the motion signal, ensuring smoother transitions at the beginning and end of the video.